galaxyproteomics/tools-galaxyp/tools/openms/readme.md

      java_executable java_memory java_permgen \
      r_executable rt_concat_trafo_out param_id_pool \
     -f /PATH/TO/filetypes.txt -m /PATH/TO/macros.xml \
-    -s PATH/TO/SKIP_TOOLS_FILES.txt
+    -s PATH/TO/tools_blacklist.txt
     ```

  * As last step you need to change manually the binary names of all external binaries you want to use in OpenMS.
-For example:
+Some of these tools might already be deprecated and the files might not exist:

     ```
     sed -i '13 a\-fido_executable Fido' wrappers/FidoAdapter.xml